 Give Sight Global is dedicated to providing high-quality vision care to underserved communities around the world.
 Give Sight Global partners with professionals to provide treatment for curable blindness and other preventable eye conditions.

 The Give Sight story began in 2013, when co-founder Justin Nabity was invited to speak at the annual meeting for the American Academy of Ophthalmologists (AAO).
 The invitation came from Justin’s friend and client Dr. Jeff Pettey, a faculty member at the University of Utah’s Moran Eye Center.
 At the AAO conference, Justin first learned about the Moran Outreach Program and their mission to treat preventable and curable blindness in high-need communities around the world.
 Shortly after, Justin and his business partner Reid Lancaster volunteered on service trips to Navajo Nation, Tanzania, Micronesia, Trinidad and Tobago for the Moran Outreach Program.
-There, he witnessed firsthand the life-changing impact of cataract surgery and vision care.
+They both witnessed firsthand the life-changing impact of cataract surgery and vision care.

 Inspired by the work of the Moran Outreach Program, Justin and Reid co-founded the 501(c)3 non-profit Give Sight Global in 2017.
 Today Give Sight Global sponsors cataract surgeries in 12 different countries around the world.
 However, poor access to eye care is an issue that also affects communities much closer to home.
 The Give Sight Local division was established to prevent and treat blindness throughout Omaha, Nebraska and the surrounding area.

 The Give Sight Global organization is supported by donations and an expanding network of corporate sponsors.
 Additionally, Physicians Thrive, Justin and Reid’s financial firm, donates employee time to Give Sight Global during scheduled work hours and dedicates revenue to the organization as well.